 The kitting process is very simple and requires assembling any number of products and assigning them a single SKU in your system for sale.
 This requires only a few steps.

 - Determine what items will go into a kit.
 This can be done based on product use, theme, color, or any other shared quality you can think of.
+You can also look into wholesale products that you can put into kits to maximize margins.

 - Assemble the items.
 All items in the kit need to be relocated in your warehouse so that they can easily be bundled by your team.
 This increases efficiency and saves time and money.